clicon/clixon-docs/upgrade.rst

        ...
    }

-The ``example_reset`` function is registered in the plugin init code and is then called with an empty database (db).
-The code writes the extra XML into db (``xmldbput``).
+The ``example_reset`` function is registered in the plugin init code and is then called with an empty temp database (db).
+The code writes the extra XML into db (``xmldb_put``).

-After exit of the callback, the system thereafter merges the temprary db into the running datastore in the same way as via file, ie not via a commit.
+After exit of the callback, the system merges the temporary db into the running datastore in the same way as via file, ie not via a commit.

 Failsafe mode
 =============